lh3/bwa/README-alt.md

 In theory, non-ALT alignments from step 1 should be identical to alignments against a reference genome with ALT contigs.
 In practice, the two types of alignments may differ in rare cases due to seeding heuristics.
+When an ALT hit is significantly better than non-ALT hits, BWA-MEM may miss seeds on the non-ALT hits.
+This happens more often for contig mapping.

 If we don't care about ALT hits, we may skip postprocessing (step 2).
 Nonetheless, postprocessing is recommended as it improves mapQ and gives more